SuperM4r1o/SMR-Client/.github/README.md

-# Mario Royale
+# Mario Royale Legacy
-This repository is only for the development of the Mario Royale client source code.
-I'm not the writer of Mario Royale, the initial version 2.1.0A was a backup from InfernoPlus' website that I deobfuscated.

-Want to help us?
-Just create a Pull Request!
+This is the client for Mario Royale Legacy, an older version of Mario Royale developed from 2019 to 2022.
+With the release of [Mario Royale Deluxe](https://github.com/mroyale/MarioRoyaleDeluxe), an updated fork of the [original Mario Royale](https://github.com/infernoplus/InfringeRoyale), Legacy is no longer in active development and no new content or gameplay changes should be expected.